Codingames-personal/Environment/README.md

 This file contains the script that you do not want in merge

+### cgfolder

+This file contains the name of the folder that you want to merge

 ## How does it works

 You have to put the order of your script at the top of its with the keyword "order :" :